 Nothing like a little collaboration to shine some light on a few issues and come up with a solid list of best practices.

-That's what happened when Forrester Research Inc. recently gathered a dozen application architects and thought leaders from large enterprises in London for a roundtable on
+That's what happened when Forrester Research Inc. recently gathered a dozen application architects and thought leaders from large enterprises in London for a roundtable on service-oriented architecture.

 Companies have been architecting their IT infrastructures to deliver protocol-independent services for years -- no surprise there.
 But when a meeting of the minds happens, people get granular.
 The 12 experts talked about their real-world SOA experiences and hashed out a list of nine tips that any enterprise could adopt.